dumbm1/ai_re/README.md

 5. Push the `escape` if any escape the special characters (such as `*`, `?`, `+`, `$` etc) on regular expression string.
 6. Push the `Replace button`.

+##Other options:
-`Refrash` button is used to clear the input fields and the console.
+* `Refrash` button is used to clear the input fields and the console.
-The result of the work is displayed in the `Output info` field.
+* The result of the work is displayed in the `Output info` field.
+* `GitHub` button open this public repository on the default internet browser